-We will now focus our attention to the case when $K = \Q$ and in the following sections we study the moments of higher derivatives of $\mathcal{L}(s, \chi)$ at $s=1$, where $\chi$ runs over all non-principal multiplicative characters of large prime conductors.
+We will now focus our attention on the case $K = \Q$.
+In the following sections, we study the moments of higher derivatives of $\mathcal{L}(s, \chi)$ at $s=1$, where $\chi$ runs over all non-principal Dirichlet characters of large prime conductors.